Choose or Die

 Choose or Die (formerly titled CURS>R) is a 2022 British horror thriller film directed by Toby Meakins in his feature directorial debut.
 The film stars Iola Evans, Asa Butterfield, Robert Englund and Eddie Marsan.

-Choose or Die was released on 15 April 2022 by Netflix.
+Choose or Die was released on 15 April 2022 by Netflix, and received negative reviews from critics.

 Plot

 Hal, a married man with a dysfunctional family who is a collector of retro video games, receives a copy of an interactive fiction computer game called CURS>R. Hal installs the game and starts to play, expecting it to be nothing more than a classic 1980s text-based adventure game.
-However, when the objects around him begin to interact with the game, he realises it is something more, and his family is harmed as a result.
+However, when the objects around him begin to interact with the game, he realises it is something more, culminating in his wife Laura cutting out their son Gabe's tongue.

 Three months later, college student Kayla is working as a cleaner to pay for her studies.
 She provides new and old technology to her computer-geek friend, Isaac, who in return helps her learn to code so that she can gain sufficient skills for her classes.
 Kayla's mother, Thea, has become a drug addict after the death of her son Ricky, and also suffers psychological and sexual abuse from her rent collector, Lance, who supplies her with drugs and forces her into prostitution in exchange for not being evicted from her apartment.

 One day while visiting Isaac after work, Kayla discovers the CURS>R game in his apartment, along with a phone number offering a $125,000 prize.
 She calls the number and receives a recorded message from the Terror Director telling her to complete the game and insert the number code at the end of it to win the money.
 Attracted by the offer, Kayla accepts the challenge, thinking it will be easy money, and arranges a deal with Isaac to share the prize.
 That night, Kayla starts playing the game in a café and discovers that it can interfere with reality in different ways—the game level ending with a waitress eating broken glass and dying.
 The next day, Kayla tries to stop the game by destroying the tape.
 She tells Isaac what happened, but he finds her story hard to believe.